kgish/dotfiles/README.md

     ln -s ~/dotfiles/vimrc ~/.vimrc
     ln -s ~/dotfiles/vim ~/.vim

-## Vundle
+## VIM

-Now you will have setup the vim plugin [vundle][vundle] to get things going:

-    $ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-Then fire up vim (ignore error messages and hit enter) and run the following command:

-    :BundleInstall<CR>
+My preferences for Vim are stored in `dotfiles/vimrc` and `dotfiles/gvimrc` respectively.
+All plugins and scripts are stored in the `dotfiles/vim` directory.

-## Directories
+### Directories

 The Vim backup and swap files are in `~/.vim/bkup` and `~/.vim/swp`, so make sure that these directories exist by running:

     mkdir -p ~/.vim/bkup
     mkdir -p ~/.vim/swp

-## VIM

-My preferences for Vim are stored in `dotfiles/vimrc` and `dotfiles/gvimrc` respectively.
-All plugins and scripts are stored in the `dotfiles/vim` directory.
+### Vundle

+Now you will have setup the vim plugin [vundle][vundle] to get things going:

+    git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

+Then fire up vim, ignore error messages by hitting enter to clear them, and run the following command:

+    :BundleInstall<CR>

-## Command-T
+### Command-T

 In order to be able to use the [Command-T plugin][commandt], you must have a version of vim compiled with ruby support.

+First you need to find out if Vim has been compiled with ruby support, and if it has then which version of ruby was used, which is usually just the default version that comes with the system installation:

+    vim --version | grep ruby

-Depending on your environment, e.g. after a fresh Ubuntu install, you may first have to install the following components (assuming Vim was built using the default ruby):
+Assuming Vim was built using the default ruby 1.9.1:

     sudo apt-get install ruby1.9.1 ruby1.9.1-dev

+Once ruby 1.9.1 has been installed, you can generate the makefile and build the plugin:

+    cd ~/dotfiles/vim/bundle/Command-T/ruby/command-t
+    ruby extconf.rb
+    make

+Make sure that the plugin has been installed correctly:

+    :Command-T<CR>

 For more information, please have a look at the [online instructions][instructions].

-## Silver Search plugin
+### Silver Search plugin

 The [Ag plugin][agvim] is the VIM front-end for [the silver searcher][silversearcher], which is basically ack on steroids.